2008 NIST Speaker Recognition Evaluation Training Set Part 1

 The 2008 evaluation was distinguished from prior evaluations, in particular those in 2005 and 2006, by including not only conversational telephone speech data but also conversational speech data of comparable duration recorded over a microphone channel involving an interview scenario.

-The telephone speech segments include excerpts in the range of 8-12 seconds and 5 minutes from longer original conversations.
-The interview material includes short conversation interview segments of approximately 3 minutes from a longer interview session.
+The telephone speech segments include excerpts approximately 5 minutes and 10 seconds from longer original conversations.
+The interview material includes short conversation interview segments of approximately three minutes from a longer interview session.
 As in prior evaluations, intervals of silence were not removed.
 Also, two separate conversation channels are provided (to aid systems in echo cancellation, dialog analysis, etc.).
 There are approximately six files distributed as part of SRE08 where each file is a 1024 byte header with no audio.
 However, these files were not included in the trials or keys distributed in the SRE08 aggregate corpus.

 English language transcripts in .cfm format were produced using an automatic speech recognition (ASR) system.